Living Poems

 About Roger Homer

 I see everything in the natural world as created with an inward character or essence.
 But people are also self conscious, part of this world yet progressively objectifying it as they get older.
 Nature sense is especially strong in children, who are closer to the origin of life; parents often marvel at the aptness of their observations.
-But our society prioritises reason: nature sense is largely diminished or lost, remaining strong only in a few of us.
+Yet our society prioritises reason: nature sense is largely diminished or lost, remaining strong only in a few of us.
 In my poems I aim to mobilise this faculty and bring my subjects vividly to my readers' minds.

 Other Interests: